-In an emergency, release the interior handle and manually slide side door backwards to open.
+In an emergency release the interior handle.

+Using the handle, manually slide the door backwards to open.

 Maintenance

 It is the owner's responsibility to have the drive belt replaced after every 15000 cycles, and for this purpose a counter is incorporated in the lower Bpillar.
 Seek the assistance of a workshop.